JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Magic Skills

 A Magic Vocation should contain a list of the Magic Skills that fall under its umbrella.
-See [Magic Skills](./MagicSkills.md) for more information on how to create a Magic Skill list.
+See Magic Skills rules for more information on how to create a Magic Skill list.

 ### Cantrip Name (Optional)